Mellanox/libvma/README.txt

 Use value of 0 to disable.
 Use value of 1 for enable.
 Use value of 2 for OS follow up.
-Disabled by default (enabling causing a slight performance degradation of ~50-100 nano sec per half round trip)
+Disabled by default (enabling causes a slight performance degradation).

 VMA_RX_SW_CSUM
 This parameter enables/disables software checksum validation for ingress TCP/UDP IP packets.